LenShustek/arduino-playtune/README.txt

 *    ATmega1280/2560: 6 tones (timers 2, 3, 4, 5, 1, and 0)
 *    ATmega32U4: 3 tones (timers 3, 1, 0)
 *
-*  The order listed above is the order that timers are assigned as you make
-*  succesive calls to play_initchan().
-Timer 0 is assigned last, because using
+*  Timer 0 is assigned last (except on the ATmega32u), because using
 *  it will disable the Arduino millis(), delay(), and the PWM functions.
 *
 *  The lowest MIDI note that can be played using the 8-bit timers (0 and 2)